 The Palazzo del Cinema on the Lido di Venezia is the main headquarters for the Venice International Film Festival.
 Built in record time in the Modernist style of the time, it was inaugurated on August 10th 1937 for the fifth edition of the Festival.
-Compared to the rhetorical monumentality of the nearby Casinò, the Palazzo del Cinema, which features a Hall and a 1032-seat screening theatre (+4 seats reserved for people with disabilities), is a synthesis of Rationalist models.
-What remains of the original building are the two rounded sides and the lateral façades.
+Compared to the rhetorical monumentality of the nearby Casino building, the Palazzo del Cinema, which features a Hall and a 1032-seat screening theatre (+4 seats reserved for people with disabilities), is a synthesis of Rationalist models.
+What remains today of the original building are the two rounded sides and the lateral façades.

 Palazzo del Cinema

 THE ADDITIONS AND RESTORATION

 With the growing popularity of the Venice Film Festival, which in the early 1950s counted more than one hundred thousand spectators, it became necessary to expand the building.
 The project was entrusted to the engineer Luigi Quagliata who developed an ambitious design for a five-story building with theatres that could seat 5000.
 The Sala Grande was expanded to seat 2300 spectators; the project also included an open-air Arena, office space and services, and a roof garden with a panoramic view of Venice and the Lido.
 This ambitious project was never completed for lack of funds: all that was built was the outdoor Arena in 1952 and a small annex on the main façade of the 1937 building known as the Avancorpo, which served to expand the Foyer of the Sala Grande and create an area for offices and services.
 The Foyer was later reduced to fit the new Sala Volpi screening room and provide both office space and a ticket office.